oloapinivad/MiLES/README.md

 ## WHAT IS MiLES?

 **MiLES** is a tool for estimating properties of Northern Hemisphere mid-latitude climate in Global Climate Models and Reanalysis datasets.
-It has been originally thought for EC-Earth output and then it has been extended to any climate model or Reanalysis datasets.
+It has been originally thought for EC-Earth Global Climate Model output and then it has been extended to any climate model or Reanalysis datasets.
 It is based on daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period and season.
 Before performing analysis, data are preprocessed interpolated on a common 2.5x2.5 grid using CDO.
 Model data are compared against ECMWF ERA-Interim Reanalysis for a standard period (1979-2017) or with any other MiLES-generated data.